andreww/fox/DoX/FoX_wxml.md

 However, to generate XML input like so:
       <cml xhtml:class="symbol" xmlns:xhtml="http://www.w3.org/1999/xhtml"/>
-that is, where the namespace refers to an attribute at the same level, then as long as the `xml_AddNamespace` call is made before the element tag is closed (either by `xml_EndElement`, or by a new element tag being opened, or some text being added etc.) the correct XML will be generated.
+that is, where the namespace refers to an attribute at the same level, then as long as the `xml_DeclareNamespace` call is made before the element tag is closed (either by `xml_EndElement`, or by a new element tag being opened, or some text being added etc.) the correct XML will be generated.

 Two previously mentioned functions are affected when used in a namespace-aware fashion.